joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/13/us/title-42-asylum.html?searchResultPosition=3

 **‘That Fear Never Goes Away’: One Family Awaits a Decision on Asylum**\
-`Antonio and his family, who had been living in a Tijuana shelter for years while waiting for an appointment to seek asylum in the United States, are some of the first to be processed after the lifting of a pandemic-era policy.`\
+`Antonio and his family, who had been living in a Tijuana shelter for months while waiting for an appointment to seek asylum in the United States, are some of the first to be processed after the lifting of a pandemic-era policy.`\
 https://nytimes.com/video/world/americas/100000008905761/title-42-mexico-asylum.html?searchResultPosition=4

 **At Least One Dead as Tornado Strikes Gulf Coast of Texas**\